Only €20, up to €40 cheaper

 In ideal use (meaning the injection is renewed on time), the protection is above 99% effective over a period of two years.
-UK statistics show that due to the way the injections are actually used (women forgetting to have them renewed on time) the effectiveness is 97%, which nonetheless makes it one of the most effective forms of contraception along with the contraceptive pill, condoms and intrauterine contraceptive devices.
+UK statistics show that due to the way the injections are actually used (women forgetting to have them renewed on time) the effectiveness is 97%, which nonetheless makes it one of the most effective forms of contraception along with the pill, condoms and intrauterine devices.

 The contraceptive injection is suitable for women who cannot take the combined oral pill.
 The injection itself is safe and allows you to forget about contraception when having sex – at least for three months.

 It provides the same benefits as other hormonal contraceptives such as less painful and lighter periods (sometimes none at all) as well as a reduced risk of cancer of the uterus.